Blood (Kendrick Lamar song)

 "Blood" (stylized as "BLOOD.") is a song by American rapper Kendrick Lamar, from his fourth studio album Damn, released on April 14, 2017.
 As the opening track on the album (fourteenth and final on the Collector's Edition of Damn), the song was written by Lamar, Daniel Tannenbaum, and Anthony Tiffith, and produced by Bēkon and Tiffith.

 Composition

-The track consists of Lamar telling a story in which he is shot by a blind woman he's trying to help.
-According to Genius, the woman represents the consequences that leads to Damnation from the Book of Deuteronomy.
+The track consists of Lamar telling a story in which he is shot by a blind woman he tries to help.
+According to Genius, the woman represents the consequences of the Damnation from the Book of Deuteronomy.
 The intro is followed by audio of Fox News' reporters criticizing Lamar.

 Lamar himself has stated the intro as a struggle between wickedness and weakness, essentially the battle between good and evil.

 Samples

 The track contains an excerpt from Fox News' The Five members Eric Bolling, Kimberly Guilfoyle, and Geraldo Rivera criticizing Lamar's performance of "Alright" at the 2015 BET Awards.
 Lamar would later call out Rivera and Fox News on the album's third track, "Yah".